If you own a skid steer (also known as a Bobcat or loader) you already know it's a versatile tool.

 Both traditional and cone-style skid steer splitters are made to handle larger logs.
 However, you will notice that traditional-style splitters have an upper limit.

-Like smaller gas-powered log splitters, traditional skid steer splitter will have a tonnage rating.
+Like smaller gas-powered log splitters, traditional skid steer splitters will have a tonnage rating.
 The tonnage is the amount of pressure that the wedge can apply to split logs.
 It's based on several factors:

 The size of the logs